catherinesyeh/cs262-chat/docs/CLIENT_SPEC.md

 The user can set the `USE_JSON_PROTOCOL` flag in `config.json` to determine whether the custom wire protocol or the JSON protocol is used.

+- The correct `ChatClient` subclass (`WireChatClient` or `JSONChatClient`) will be selected and used automatically based on this flag.

 ## User interface